 Making Renewable Energy More Cost-Effective

-Since 20-25% of the total energy demand comes from renewable energy, as is the case in Denmark and Spain, grid operators must take measures to prevent high renewable energy volume from disrupting and congesting the rid.
-Steps must also be taken should production fall short and the demand increases.
+Since 20-25% of the total energy demand comes from renewable energy, as is the case in Denmark and Spain, grid operators must take measures to prevent high renewable energy volume from disrupting and congesting the grid.
+Steps must also be taken should production fall short and the demand increase.

 To be efficient, energy storage should be integrated into the grid, cooling and heating networks and natural gas, as stated in the European Commission’s paper.
 Storage will also be integrated into the production, distribution and customer satisfaction among municipal electrical systems.